The Connection Between Ancestral Diets and Healthy Skin

 Cause inflammation and redness

-Oxidise on the skin which contributes to premature aging
+Oxidize on the skin, contributing to premature aging

 What This Means for You